Lower Secondary Programme

 Character & Citizenship Education (CCE) |

-Build good character, resilience and well-being, active citizenship and future readiness. |
+Build good character, resilience, well-being, active citizenship, and future readiness. |

 Physical Education (PE) |

-Demonstrate individually and with others, the physical skills, practices and values to enjoy a lifetime of active healthy living. |
+Demonstrate - individually and with others - the physical skills, practices, and values to enjoy a lifetime of active healthy living. |

 Art |